Jacques Coutrot

 Jacques Coutrot (10 April 1898 – 17 September 1965) was a French fencer.
 He won medals in the foil competition at two Olympic Games.
 He was the President of the Fédération Internationale d'Escrime from 1949 to 1952.
+He competed at the 1951 Mediterranean Games where he won a silver medal in the épée event and a bronze medal in the Individual épée event.